 Samira Khan • Founder

-If you enjoyed WebGPU Development Pixels: Shader Programming (Paperback), this one scratches a similar itch—especially around stephen and momentum.
+If you enjoyed 12 Games of Christmas, this one scratches a similar itch—especially around infinite and momentum.

 What surprised me: the advice doesn’t collapse under real constraints.
 The Animation Systems sections feel field-tested.